voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 _________________

-Panels are miniature full-featured data applications that you can open in :ref:`App Spaces <app-spaces>` and interactively manipulate to explore your dataset and update/respond to updates from other spaces that are currently open in the App.
+Panels are miniature full-featured data applications that you can open in :ref:`App spaces <app-spaces>` and interactively manipulate to explore your dataset and update/respond to updates from other spaces that are currently open in the App.

 Panels can be defined in either Python or JS, and FiftyOne comes with a number of :ref:`builtin panels <plugins-design-panels>` for common tasks.

-Panels, like :ref:`Operators <developing-operators>`, can make use of the :mod:`fiftyone.operators.types` module and the :js:mod:`@fiftyone/operators <@fiftyone/operators>` package, which define a rich builtin type system that panel developers can use to implement the layout
+Panels, like :ref:`operators <developing-operators>`, can make use of the :mod:`fiftyone.operators.types` module and the :js:mod:`@fiftyone/operators <@fiftyone/operators>` package, which define a rich builtin type system that panel developers can use to implement the layout